5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/README.md

 ## [`PTSWAKTTS`](https://github.com/5T33Z0/OC-Little-Translated/tree/main/04_Fixing_Sleep_and_Wake_Issues/PTSWAK_Sleep_and_Wake_Fix): Comprehensive Sleep and Wake fix

-This is the center piece for fixing most sleep and wake issues and is used in conjunction with the other patches in this section.
+This is the center piece for fixing most sleep and wake issues and is used in conjunction with other patches in this section.
 It consists of two components: binary renames and an ACPI Hotfix (SSDT).

 Basically, the `_PTS` (Prepare To Sleep), `_Wak` (Wake) and `_TSS` Methods are renamed to something else.
-And once any of these methods are triggered by entering sleep (either automatically, by pressing the sleep button or via the  Menu), the system fetches these request and reroutes them to the associated Hotpatch, ***SSDT-PTSWAKTTS*** which takes care of the rest.
+And once any of these methods are triggered by entering sleep (either automatically, by pressing the sleep button or via the  Menu), ***SSDT-PTSWAKTTS*** fetches them and takes care of the rest (in conjunction with additinal opztional SSDTs).

 ## Fixing [`PNP0C0E Sleep`](https://github.com/5T33Z0/OC-Little-Translated/tree/main/04_Fixing_Sleep_and_Wake_Issues/PNP0C0E_Sleep_Correction_Method)

 This patch is required if pressing the Power or Sleep button causes an instant reset or shutdown.
 In order for this to work, `SSDT-PTSWAKTTS.aml` is required as well.
+Requires  ***SSDT-PTSWAKTTS***.

 ## Fixing instant wake issues: [`0D/6D Patch`](https://github.com/5T33Z0/OC-Little-Translated/tree/main/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix)